Mental Health Facilities Goldsboro, NC

 Holly Hill Adult S Campus - 39.3 miles from Goldsboro, NC

 Holly Hill Adult S Campus is a mental health facility in Raleigh, NC, located at 221 Michael J Smith Lane, in the 27610 zip code.
 Holly Hill Adult S Campus provides telemedicine/telehealth and hospital inpatient treatment.
-Holly Hill Adult S Campus provides group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, seniors 65 or older and young adults.
-Holly Hill Adult S Campus also supports people requiring dual diagnosis treatment, military families and active duty military.
+Holly Hill Adult S Campus provides psychotropic medication, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Holly Hill Adult S Campus also supports veterans, seniors or older adults and people with HIV or AIDS.
 Some other services available at Holly Hill Adult S Campus include family psychoeducation.

 Learn More